-Budgets are like diets.
-They're smothered in optimism and that's why they rarely work.
-And that's why you're not going to do one here - not in the traditional sense, anyway.
+Budgets are like diets; based on a temporary, unsustainable state of optimism.
+That's why they usually don't work.
+The good new is, you're not going to do one, here - not in the traditional sense.

 Budgets also fail to address the disconnect between your spending and your long-term objectives and values.
 In other words, they're not driven by anything other than a desire to spend less.